Published On: Mar 04 2013 12:20:52 PM CSTUpdated On: Mar 07 2016 01:00:00 AM CST

 1994: In Campbell v.
 Acuff-Rose Music, the U.S. Supreme Court rules that parodies of an original work are generally covered by the doctrine of fair use and do not require the copyright holder's permission.
 The case revolved around a parody of Roy Orbison's song "Oh, Pretty Woman" done by the rap group 2 Live Crew.

-1991: Baseball Hall of Famer James Thomas "Cool Papa" Bell, a Negro league baseball star often considered to have been one of the fastest men ever to play the game, dies at the age of 87 in St. Louis, Mo.
+1991: Baseball Hall of Famer James Thomas "Cool Papa" Bell, a Negro league baseball star often considered to have been one of the fastest men ever to play the game, dies at the age of 87 in St. Louis, Missouri.

-1988: Actor Divine, a drag queen often associated with independent filmmaker John Waters, dies of an enlarged heart at the age of 42 in Los Angeles, Calif.
+1988: Actor Divine, a drag queen often associated with independent filmmaker John Waters, dies of an enlarged heart at the age of 42 in Los Angeles, California.
 Divine, whose real name was Harris Glenn Milstead, is pictured here in Water's infamous 1972 film "Pink Flamingos."

 1986: Divers from the USS Preserver locate the debris of the space shuttle Challenger's crew cabin on the ocean floor.
 The Challenger had exploded 73 seconds into launch on Jan.
 28, 1986, killing all seven crew members on board.